EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/schema-creation.md

 ## Helper Methods

-EntityGraphQL comes with some methods to speed up the creation of your schema.
+EntityGraphQL has methods to speed up the creation of your schema.
 This is helpful to get up and running but be aware if you are exposing this API externally it can be easy to make breaking API changes.
 For example using the methods above if you end up changing the underlying .NET types you will have compilation errors which alert you of breaking API changes and you can address them.
 Using the methods below will automatically pick up the underlying changes of the .NET types.

 ### Building a full schema